cmeaclem/Hopportunity/README.md

 - Make sure **USB Debugging** is enabled on your Android device.
 - Connect your Android device to your computer via USB.
-- If using an emulator, start it.
+- If using an emulator, start it from the host machine (the DevContainer can reach it).
+- Make sure that you've installed Expo Go on your device.

+Then run `make run` to deploy.
+When prompted, press `a` to deploy to an Android device.

 **Troubleshooting:**